graforlock/sodium-typescript-examples/README.md

 If you wish to contribute, submit a pull request or, alternatively, ask me to be included as a collaborator.

+Examples:

 - [ ] [Filter Primitive](https://github.com/graforlock/sodium-typescript-examples/tree/filter-primitive)
 - [x] [Lift Primitive](https://github.com/graforlock/sodium-typescript-examples/tree/lift-primitive)
 - [ ] [Spinner](https://github.com/graforlock/sodium-typescript-examples/tree/spinner)

+*- the tick means OK, so its possible to reproduce example with the Typescript API